TraceMachina/nativelink/README.md

 The `nativelink` executable reads a JSON file as it's only parameter, `--config`.
-See [`nativelink-config`](./nativelink-config/examples/basic_cas.json) for more details and examples.
+See [`nativelink-config`](./nativelink-config/examples/basic_cas.json) for more details and examples on the config, and see [`nativelink.rs`](./src/bin/README.md) for more details and information on the NativeLink executable.

 To grab the example in your current working directory, run: